 The more expensive bras were made of a nicer quality fabric, and the hooks worked better.
 They did not seem cheap and flimsy.
 This is my favorite high quality pumping bra from Kindred Bravely.

-To save a little money, check out their bundle pricing here, where you get a discount by buying in bulk.
+To save a little money, click here and use code LISA20, where you get a discount on the checkout page.

 If you are looking for a less expensive pumping bra, this one is another one of my favorites.
 The biggest con is that it isn’t very comfortable to wear all day, so I would constantly clip it in and out of my normal nursing bra.